 A startup is streamlining the traditional reward scheme process into one app for both retailers and consumers.

 OpenSparkz is a fintech startup based in Sydney that wants to optimise the value of loyalty programmes for those on both sides.
 Founder and CEO Terry McMullen believes that there is too much friction in existing schemes.
-Dealing with physical loyalty cards, vouchers, or discount codes adds to many obstacles to the modern order process.
-To make it more fluid, he and his team designed a dynamic new system.
-It allows consumers to link their payment card via an app.
-They can then internally browse offers and make a purchase, either online or offline.
+Dealing with physical loyalty cards, vouchers, or discount codes adds to many obstacles of the modern order process.
+To make it more fluid, he and his team have designed a dynamic new system.
+It allows consumers to link their payment card via an app, so that they can then internally browse offers and make a purchase, either online or offline.
 After purchase and payment, the user will then receive a notification in the app confirming the fulfilment of their chosen offer.

 OpenSparkz is currently part of Mastercard’s Start Path program and is seeking to implement themselves into existing retailers strategies.